 From 2019 onwards, our Bachelor of Tourism Management (BTM) will be closed to new enrolments to be replaced with a Tourism Management Major within the Bachelor of Commerce.
 We are very excited about this change, as it allows our students to align their qualifications better with what the tourism industry is looking for, adding a broad-based commerce knowledge alongside our specialist and redesigned tourism courses.

-After extensive consultation with the Tourism Management Advisory Group, current and past students, VUWSA, Victoria Careers and Employment, Student Learning, Toihuarewa and other stakeholders, we are proud to now introduce our new programme.
+After extensive consultation with the Tourism Management Advisory Group, current and past students, VUWSA, Wellington Careers and Employment, Student Learning, Toihuarewa and other stakeholders, we are proud to now introduce our new programme.
 This builds on the success of the BTM and will include more opportunities for hands on engagement with the industry, a stronger focus on sustainability, ethics and indigenous knowledge, and will have a wider choice of 300-level electives.
 Moving to a major within the BCom will also allow our students far greater flexibility in their degree, as it allows for a second major and will make it much easier to combine tourism management with a range of other subject areas.

 In the first year, students will now take ‘Introduction to Tourism’ and ‘Tourism Trends’, providing them with a solid understanding of the tourism industry before focusing on the management of tourists (‘Tourist Behaviour’), tourist destinations (‘Tourist Destination Management’) and tourism businesses and organisations (‘Tourism Organisations’) in their second year.
 The third and final year will then include the choice of either the ‘Tourism Practicum’ or a ‘Tourism Live Project’ in direct consultation with industry stakeholders, complemented by a range of electives that allow for the development of specialist skills and career paths.